citkane/bisq-front/README.md

 Provide a programmatic interface to the [Google translate](https://cloud.google.com/translate/docs/) API which makes the UI translatable to all available human languages.

 ### People with disabilities ###
-Integrate the [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) methodology in HTML market and the language translation interface.
+Integrate the [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) methodology in HTML mark-up and the language translation interface.

 Install